 They specialise in identifying immune reactions to a huge range of foods (in both raw and cooked state) and autoimmune reactions to one’s own tissues.

-I have access to a number of world-class laboratories through which I can arrange specific tests when appropriate.
-Many of these are rarely available on the NHS, even though they are all part of orthodox medical science.
-There are many benefits to undertaking private laboratory testing:
+I have access to a number of world-class laboratories through which I can arrange both standard and specialist tests.
+Many of these are not available on the NHS, even though they are all part of orthodox medical diagnostics.
+There are many benefits of private laboratory testing:

-Get the tests you want.
-You do not need to seek your GPs approval
+Get the tests you want, without having to seek your GP’s approval.

-I have a good working relationship with my labs and have direct phone access to their biochemists who can provide me with their insights into the significance of any unusual results.
-I also attend the CPD lectures provided by certain labs and researchers ensuring that I keep abreast of progress in the field of sample analysis and clinical value.
-New and better testing methods of all sorts are being developed, some of which have revolutionised the accuracy and honing of treatment.
+I have a good working relationship with my labs and have direct phone access to their biochemists.
+I also attend the CPD lectures provided by certain labs and researchers ensuring that I keep abreast of progress in the field.

-Please click on the articles below about the value of some of the tests that I find particularly relevant in my practice, and why.
+Please scroll down to read about some of the tests that I find particularly relevant in my practice, and why.

 The DNA testing I offer can provide unique insights into your health and opens the way to truly personalised medicine.

 The testing I offer only checks for gene variants that can help uncover weaknesses in metabolism (e.g. vitamin B and folate cycles) that may help diagnosis or indicate simple lifestyle changes or specific supplements that would be impossible to identify otherwise.

 For example, whilst salt is generally no problem in the diet, for a sub set of people it is more likely to contribute to raised blood pressure.
 Genetic testing could reveal this.
 Similarly, I generally recommend coffee drinking for it’s many health benefits, but for someone with the slow caffeine metabolism gene the opposite advice would be appropriate.
 Only with genetic testing can such advice be given confidently.